originphp/log/README.md

 [![build](https://travis-ci.org/originphp/log.svg?branch=master)](https://travis-ci.org/originphp/log)
 [![coverage](https://coveralls.io/repos/github/originphp/log/badge.svg?branch=master)](https://coveralls.io/github/originphp/log?branch=master)

 There are 4 built in Log Engines, and it is easy to implement your own.
+You can use the `Log` static class or PSR-3 `Logger` class.

 ## Installation